winster/pokemon/README.md

  - Use API key for fun-translation API
  - Reconsider the Graphql integration with regard to General Availability
  - Integrate with a configuration server for audit and dynamic change in properties
+ - More metrics
+    - Count of outgoing requests for each endpoint
+    - Timers